react-native-community/discussions-and-proposals/proposals/0000-accessibilityapis-lists.md

 ## Drawbacks

-FlatList tries to be a simple building block component and hence adding functionality to it can make it more complex.
+FlatList tries to be a simple building block component and hence adding a lot of functionality to it can make it more complex.
 However, the APIs we are adding are ARIA based and have equivalents in all platforms.
 Lists are also some of the most common experiences in any app and hence the complexity this adds feels warranted.

 ## Adoption strategy